When bending aluminum pipe and tubing, know that the smaller your inside bend radius, the larger the chance that cracking will occur in the part.

-Aluminum bending machine (aluminum profile bending machine) can bend most all aluminum structural shapes.
-Structural shapes can be rolled in to rings for many uses, the corrosion resistance as well as its strength-to-weight ratio make aluminum rings very useful.
-Many sports and entertainment arenas use curved aluminum for its light weight and strength when making curved supports for overhead signage, display boards, and monitors.
+Aluminum bending machine (aluminum profile bending machine) can bend almost all aluminum structural shapes.
+Structural shapes can be rolled into rings for many uses, the corrosion resistance, as well as its strength-to-weight ratio, make aluminum rings very useful.
+Many sports and entertainment arenas use curved aluminum for its lightweight and strength when making curved supports for overhead signage, display boards, and monitors.

 Curving or rolling aluminum can be a little bit more difficult than curving or rolling normal carbon steel.
 If the operator is not familiar with the tendencies of aluminum, the material can crack or become deformed.

 Further reading：10 Things Everyone Should Know About Curved Steel

 Aluminum is available in varying grades and tempers and must undergo state-of-the-art processes to avoid cracking, work hardening, or collapsing at the bend.

 Some types of aluminum are popular for decorative and ornamental use, while other alloyed grades deliver heavy-duty durability for industrial applications.

 This is an important question when buying material as the temper can greatly affect the outcome of the bending process.
 Using the correct temper for the job can reduce work time and costs over the course of a project.

 We would suggest using the 6XXX series for bending as the grade has been very successful during bending trials over many years.